codejones-hub/plutus/doc/tutorials/contract-testing.rst

   monitoring :: (ModelState state, ModelState state)
                   -> Action state -> Property -> Property

-This function is called for every 'Action'_ in a ``Script``, and given the ModelState_ before and after the 'Action'_.
-Its result is a function that is applied to the property being tested, so it can use any of the QuickCheck functions for analysing test case distribution, or adding output to counterexamples.
+This function is called for every `Action`_ in a ``Script``, and given the ModelState_ before and after the `Action`_.
+Its result is a function that is applied to the property being tested, so it can use any of the QuickCheck functions for analysing test case distribution or adding output to counterexamples.

-In this case, let us create a table showing the proportion of guesses which were right or wrong.
-We define monitoring_ as
+To create a table showing the proportion of guesses which were right or wrong, we can define monitoring_ as

   .. code-block:: haskell